02 Capabilities

 • Negotiation support: term sheets, redlines, fallback positions

-You're about to sign a six-figure contract and want a real second opinion.
+Trigger: You’re about to sign a six-figure contract and want a real second opinion.
 Or you signed one a year ago and the renewal is up.
 Or your IT person quit and the vendor relationships are now your problem.

 CAP_04